A beach vacation home, illustrating a serene coastal property.

 Rental Property Mortgage Interest Deduction

 Income from renting your vacation home is considered rental income if you rent the property for more than 14 days annually.
-If you meet the minimum, you can receive tax breaks on your mortgage, insurance and property taxes.
+If you meet the minimum, you can receive tax breaks on your mortgage, insurance and property taxes to lower your taxable rental income.

 4. You’ll Need Funds Saved For Customizing Your Home